pytrackdat/pytrackdat/README.md

 ssh your_username@your.ip.address.here
 ```

+> **Note for Windows users:** Use the same, alternate method of accessing the
+> remote server as before, using the [mini-tutorial](mini-tutorials/KiTTY.md)
+> provided and described above.

 Then, unzip the archive containing the application within your home folder
 on the server, substituting `site_name` with whatever the archive uploaded to
 the server (in the previous step) is called: